zumikiti/in-60-seconds/README.md

 <br>

-That's it for the *GitPitch In 60 Seconds* tutorial.
+That's it for the first part of the *GitPitch In 60 Seconds* tutorial.
 If you are eager to jump straight back into the *GitPitch Docs*, click [here](https://gitpitch.com/docs/getting-started/tutorial).

 If you want to learn a little more about how the sample presentation for this tutorial was created - recommended - then read on for additional details and tips.